sebyldino/TileDash/README.md

 - Add possibility to create differents pages

 #### DONE
-- Try if it can works on ESP32 (I think it's ambitious, but it crossed my mind!) ->  Impossible, memory size is to small on ESP32
+- Try if it can works on ESP32 (I think it's ambitious, but it crossed my mind!) ->  Impossible, memory size is to small on ESP32 (it works but can not upload all files needed)